- Departments & ProgramsBack to Top Nav

 7. In order for the OAC to conclude that a student organization has violated a College policy, the OAC must be persuaded that a preponderance of the evidence supports such a finding.
 To find a violation under this standard, the OAC must conclude that it is more likely than not that the student organization committed the alleged violation.

 Student organizations that receive a sanction following an administrative hearing may request that an OAC Chair review the outcome.
-Reporting students in sexual misconduct and physical violence cases and student organizations sanctioned by the OAC or by the OAC Chair following an individual hearing may request that the Vice Provost for Student Affairs (or a designee) review the outcome.
+Reporting students in sexual misconduct and physical violence cases and student organizations sanctioned by the OAC or by the OAC Chair following an individual hearing may request that the Dean of the College (or a designee) review the outcome.

 Requests for review may be made only on the basis of one or more of the following grounds: